Cusp types of arithmetic hyperbolic manifolds: Introduction

 \section{Introduction}

-The combined work of Long-Reid and McReynolds shows that every compact flat $n$-manifold arises as a cusp cross-section of hyperbolic $(n+1)$-dimensional manifold \cite{LongReid, McReynolds2009covers}.
+The combined work of Long-Reid and McReynolds shows that every compact flat $n$-manifold arises as a cusp cross-section of a hyperbolic $(n+1)$-dimensional manifold \cite{LongReid, McReynolds2009covers}.
 In particular, for a given flat manifold $B$, they construct a commensurability class of arithmetic hyperbolic manifolds such that at least one manifold in this commensurability class contains a cusp diffeomorphic to $B\times \R_{\geq 0}$.
 In general, the manifolds containing $B$ as a cusp cross-section will have many other cusps.
 Indeed, there are examples of flat manifolds that can not arise as the cusp cross-section of a 1-cusped hyperbolic manifold \cite{Long-Reid2000geometric} and in sufficiently high dimensions all arithmetic manifolds necessarily have multiple cusps \cite{Stover2013ends}.
-Arithmetic hyperbolic manifolds are a particularly important class of hyperbolic manifolds because every currently known example of a hyperbolic $ n $-manifold for sufficiently large $ n $ is either arithmetic or is constructed directly from arithmetic pieces (for instance \cite{Gromov}).
-Indeed, Prokhorov shows that no finite-volume hyperbolic Coxeter polytope exists in dimension $ \geq 996 $ \cite{Prokhorov}, thus limiting the dimensions in which polytopal constructions are possible.

 The principal result of this paper gives necessary and sufficient conditions for determining when a flat manifold can occur as a cusp cross-section within a given commensurability class of arithmetic hyperbolic manifolds.
-These conditions can be viewed as showing that every occurrence of a flat manifold appearing as a cusp cross-section in a commensurability class of arithmetic hyperbolic manifolds of simplest type is accounted for by the construction of Long-Reid and McReynolds.

-Any rational quadratic form $q$ of signature $(n+1,1)$ defines an associated commensurability class of arithmetic hyperbolic $(n+1)$-manifolds of simplest type (see Section~\ref{s:arith_mflds}).
+Any rational quadratic form $q$ of signature $(n+1,1)$ defines an associated commensurability class of arithmetic hyperbolic $(n+1)$-manifolds.
+Moreover all commensurability classes of cusped arithmetic hyperbolic manifolds arise this way when $ n>2 $ (see Section~\ref{s:arith_mflds}).
 Given any compact flat $n$-manifold $B$, there is an associated finite group $H$, the holonomy group of $B$, and an associated conjugacy class of representations $\rho: H \rightarrow GL_n(\Q)$, which we call the holonomy representations of $B$ (see Section~\ref{s:flat_mflds}).